DyonR/docker-nextcloudcmd-client/README.md

 This project is **only** tested with **TransIP's STACK**.

 The main use of this Docker is to be able to synchronise with a Nextcloud(-like) environment that is not part of the server that you run this Docker on.
-Example use case of this container is that you have a remote (Nextcloud-like) cloud storage somewhere, that you wish to have continously synced with your server that runs this Docker.
+Example use case of this container is that you have a remote (Nextcloud-like) cloud storage somewhere, that you wish to have continuously synced with your server that runs this Docker.
 Like the Nextcloud of a friend or a paid Nextcloud(-like) environment like TransIP STACK.

 ## Docker Features
-* Base: Debian 10
+* Base: Debian 12
 * Size: <100MB
-* **Ability to only sync only one (sub)folder**
+* Ability to only sync only one (sub)folder
 * Created with [Unraid](https://unraid.net/) in mind